Women in Photography 2019: Ashfika Rahman

 Files of the Disappeared | Ashfika Rahman

-he disappearance of people by law-enforcement agencies is an alarming trend not only in Bangladesh or Southeast Asia, it’s also a global concern.
+The disappearance of people by law-enforcement agencies is an alarming trend of global concern.
 It is a threat to human rights and a challenge to law and justice.

 About Ashfika Rahman